0fatih/0fatih/README.md

 <a><h2>About</h2></a>
 I love buidling things in/for blockchain.
 It can be a website, cli tool, api or blockchain's itself.

-Techs: MongoDB, Express.js, React.js, Node.js, Tailwind.css, Go, Typescript
+Techs: Solidity, MongoDB, Express.js, React.js, Node.js, Tailwind.css, Go, Typescript
 <a><h2>Stats</h2></a>
 <div>
     <a href="https://github-readme-stats.vercel.app">